- Brand name

 What it looks like

-Berinert® comes in a pack which contains:
+The 500 IU vial of Berinert® comes in a pack containing:

-- a vial of diluent (10 mL of Water for Injections) used to dissolve the powder.
+- a vial of diluent (10 mL of Water for Injections) used to dissolve the powder

 - a Mix2vial™ filter transfer set